Dr. Pimple Popper's New Show Will Feature The Biggest Cyst She's Ever Seen

 California-based dermatologist and cosmetic surgeon, Sandra Lee, MD, didn't know the phenomenon she was starting when she came up with her catchy alter ego, Dr. Pimple Popper.
 But now, following uncharted social media success and a well-received TV special Dr. Pimple Popper: This Is Zit, which aired earlier this year, it's clear that the doc has carved out a niche brand of dermatology — and people can't seem to get enough.
-If you're one of her devoted "popaholics," we have good news for you: TLC just announced that her full 6-episode series, Dr. Pimple Popper, will premiere Wednesday, July 11, on the cable network for your binging pleasure.
+If you're one of her devoted "popaholics," we have good news for you: TLC just announced that her full 6-episode series, Dr. Pimple Popper, will premiere Wednesday in the US (UK release TBC), July 11 on the cable network for your binging pleasure.

 Advertisement

 To get all the details about the much-anticipated show, we talked to the popping pro herself.
 Ahead, Dr. Lee opens up about what fans can expect from each hour-long episode, explaining that the series will not only be oozing and addictive, but it will also tug at our heart strings.
 Intrigued?
-Keep scrolling for an exclusive first look.
+Keep scrolling.

 The People Behind The Pops